Seirdy/seirdy.one/content/posts/website-best-practices.md

 Fully standards-compliant browsers aren't the only programs people use.
 They also use "reading mode" tools and services.

-Reading modes leverage article extractors such as [Readability.js](https://github.com/mozilla/readability) (integrated into Firefox, Epiphany, Brave, Vivaldi, and others), [DOM Distiller](https://chromium.googlesource.com/chromium/dom-distiller/) (integrated into Chromium), and [Trafilatura](https://trafilatura.readthedocs.io/en/latest/) (powers a variety of tools and services).
+Reading modes leverage article extractors such as <span translate="no">[Readability](https://github.com/mozilla/readability)</span> (integrated into Firefox, Epiphany, Brave, Vivaldi, and others), [DOM Distiller](https://chromium.googlesource.com/chromium/dom-distiller/) (integrated into Chromium), and [Trafilatura](https://trafilatura.readthedocs.io/en/latest/) (powers a variety of tools and services).
 A host of other proprietary options exist: Diffbot powers services like Instapaper, Mozilla's Pocket has its own secret parsers, and countless "send to e-reader" services have amassed loyal users.
-Safari's proprietary fork of Readability has grown quite complex compared to upstream; Edge's Immersive Reader is [a mystery to me](https://techcommunity.microsoft.com/t5/discussions/documentation-on-huerestics-used-during-article-distillation-in/m-p/3266436), with [a problematic stylesheet](https://feedbackportal.microsoft.com/feedback/idea/e0d9b299-e3b6-ec11-a81c-000d3a7ce453).
+Safari's proprietary fork of <span translate="no">Readability</span> has grown quite complex compared to upstream; Edge's Immersive Reader is [a mystery to me](https://techcommunity.microsoft.com/t5/discussions/documentation-on-huerestics-used-during-article-distillation-in/m-p/3266436), with [a problematic stylesheet](https://feedbackportal.microsoft.com/feedback/idea/e0d9b299-e3b6-ec11-a81c-000d3a7ce453).

 I don't recommend catering to each tool's non-standard quirks.
-Studying their design reveals that they observe open standards, to varying degrees.
-Readability, DOM Distiller, and Trafilatura understand plain-old, semantic HTML (<abbr title="Plain-Old, Semantic HTML">POSH</abbr>).
+Studying their design reveals that they observe open standards, to varying degrees. <span translate="no">Readability</span>, DOM Distiller, and Trafilatura understand plain-old, semantic HTML (<abbr title="Plain-Old, Semantic HTML">POSH</abbr>).

 POSH should be enough for most use-cases, but some authors want to go further.
 For example, they may want a byline or published date to show up in these modes.

 Most extractors fetch these values using open standards for structured data.
-The most well-supported option is [microformats](https://microformats.org/wiki/microformats) (Readability is one of the few that supports the newer microformats2).
-Some support [schema.org](https://schema.org/) vocabularies in Microdata or JSON-LD syntaxes, or [Dublin Core](https://www.dublincore.org/) vocabularies in RDFa.
+The most well-supported option is [microformats](https://microformats.org/wiki/microformats) (<span translate="no">Readability</span> is one of the few that supports the newer microformats2).
+Some support [schema.org](https://schema.org/) vocabularies in microdata or JSON-LD syntaxes, or [Dublin Core](https://www.dublincore.org/) vocabularies in RDFa.
 Most parse `<meta>` tags from the document `<head>`, but others don't due to misuse and overly aggressive <abbr title="Search Engine Optimization">SEO</abbr>.

 Sorry, that was a lot of jargon for a single paragraph.
 Unfortunately, describing those terms is out of scope for this post.
 If you'd like to dive down this rabbit hole, read about the "Semantic Web".